About Matrix AirShare

 Matrix AirShare was created by an active aircraft owner and commercial pilot who has lived both sides of the equation: the desire for reliable access to a capable aircraft, and the realities of acquisition, maintenance, and operational risk.

-We reverse the usual order: instead of asking you to fit into a pre-set program, we start with your mission profile, then design a fractional structure and aircraft choice around it.
+We reverse the usual order: instead of asking you to fit into a pre-set program, we start by understanding your travel goals, then design OUR structure and aircraft choices around them.

 The goal is simple: deliver the utility and control of aircraft ownership with a fraction of the capital outlay and administrative burden, while maintaining conservative safety and maintenance standards.